SofaDefrost/SPM/README.md

   SoftRobots                      A plugin dedicated to SoftRobotics.
 ```

-If not match are found, an approximated search is done to provide you suggestion as in:
+If not match are found, an approximated search is done which should provide you suggestions as in:
 ```console
 dmarchal@dmarchal-Precision-7520:~/projects/DEFROST/dev/spm/test$ ../src/spm.py search CableActutor
 The Sofa Package Manager